panditamey/FUNTERIAR/README.md

 # Project is build by :

--Frontend - Ria and Amey.

--All Backend integrations - Aarnav.

 (Due to size github limit sampledata folder containing .obj .mtl files are uploaded)

 # Technologies :